 Laura is a founding partner of Bain Mazza & Debski LLP.
-She has been practicing employment law and personal injury law since 2009 and served as co-chair of the San Mateo County Bar Association's Labor and Employment Law Section from January 2013 to January 2017.
-She is also one of the co-founders of the non-profit Attorneys Bettering...
+She has been practicing employment law and personal injury law since 2009 and served as co-chair of the San Mateo County Bar Association's (SMCBA) Labor and Employment Law Section from January 2013 to January 2017.
+She is currently serving a three year term on the SMCBA's...
 See More

 Laura received her undergraduate degree in 2003 from Colby College in Waterville, Maine, graduating Summa Cum Laude and with distinction in her major (English).
 She was also inducted into Phi Beta Kappa during her final year of college.
 After graduation, Laura went on to work as a paralegal at Latham & Watkins, LLP, in their Silicon Valley offices and later attended U.C.
 Hastings College of the Law, graduating with her J.D. in 2008.
 During Law School, Laura was a summer associate at Cotchett, Pitre & McCarthy, as well as a law clerk (and later a contract attorney) in the office of the San Mateo County Counsel.
 Laura joined the employment law firm of Camerlengo & Johnson in 2009, where she became a named Partner in 2010 prior to starting her own firm with fellow Hastings’ alum Katie Bain.